 The symptoms of YMV disease at different growth stages are depicted.

-The first symptom of YMV was observed during 24th SMW after sowing during Kharif, 2023-24 and 2024-25.
-The healthy soybean plants did not showed any disease symptoms.
-During observations, it was found that the at initial stage of disease cycle, All the plants of soybean cv.
-MAUS-612 inoculated with the virus and developed characteristic symptoms of YMV viz., bright yellow, irregular and green diffused dapples on surface of leaves, curling, blistering extensive mosaic and mottling of leaves, puckering and raised green areas on leaves, Chlorosis and reduction in leaf size, defoliation and flower drop.
-Infected plant bears few immature and small sized seeds.
-In later stages, as the disease progress, YMV causes Irregular yellow and green patches on older leaves and complete yellowing of young leaves of susceptible varieties and in severe cases, Chlorosis, stunting and fewer branches and premature shedding of leaves of beans.
-Plants found stunted without any flowering and pod formation.
+The first symptom of YMV was observed during the 24th SMW after sowing during Kharif, 2023-24 and 2024-25.
+The healthy soybean plants did not show any disease symptoms.
+During observations, it was found that at the initial stage of disease cycle, all the plants of soybean cv.
+MAUS-612 inoculated with the virus and developed characteristic symptoms of YMV viz., bright yellow, irregular and green diffused dapples on surface of leaves, curling, blistering, extensive mosaic and mottling of leaves, puckering and raised green areas on leaves, Chlorosis and reduction in leaf size, defoliation and flower drop.
+An infected plant bears few immature and small sized seeds.
+In later stages, as the disease progresses, YMV causes Irregular yellow and green patches on older leaves and complete yellowing of young leaves of susceptible varieties and in severe cases, Chlorosis, stunting and fewer branches and premature shedding of leaves of beans.
+Plants were found stunted without any flowering or pod formation.
 Affected plants produce fewer flowers and pods often develop mottling, remain small and contain fewer and smaller seeds.
-Soybean plant produced shortening of internodes, mosaic on leaves and deformed pods which produced small, immature, shriveled seeds.
+Soybean plant produced shortening of internodes, mosaic on leaves and deformed pods, which produced small, immature, shriveled seeds.
 Mottled soybean seeds, meaning they will have a patchy, uneven coloration.
 Infected seeds may fail to germinate.

-Gill and Rataul (1986) reported that the symptoms of soybean yellow mosaic virus appeared at the first trifoliate leaf as a slightly scattered small yellow spots alternating with yellow patches.
-It speeded to the next trifoliate leaf and the size of yellow spots gradually increased till the entire leaf became yellow.
-On cases necrotic centers developed in most of the yellow spots and the yellow color gradually changed into white.
+Gill and Rataul (1986) reported that the symptoms of soybean yellow mosaic virus appeared at the first trifoliate leaf as slightly scattered small yellow spots alternating with yellow patches.
+It sped to the next trifoliate leaf and the size of yellow spots gradually increased till the entire leaf became yellow.
+In cases, necrotic centers developed in most of the yellow spots and the yellow color gradually changed into white.

-Nariani (1960) reported first symptoms of the disease on the young leaves in the form of mild scattered yellow specks or spots.
+Nariani (1960) reported the first symptoms of the disease on the young leaves in the form of mild scattered yellow specks or spots.
 The next trifoliate leaf emerging from the growing apex showed irregular yellow and green patches.
-The leaf size is generally not much affected but sometimes the green areas were slightly raised and the leaves showed slight puckering and reduction in size.
-The size of yellow areas goes on increasing in the new growth and ultimately some of the apical leaves turn completely yellow.
+The leaf size is generally not much affected but sometimes the green areas were slightly raised and the leaves showed slight puckering and a size reduction.
+The size of yellow areas increases in the new growth and ultimately, some of the apical leaves turn completely yellow.
 The diseased plants usually matured late and bore very few flowers and pods.
-The size of the pod was reduced and more frequently immature and small sized seeds were obtained from such pods.
-On Phaseolus mungo symptoms were essentially similar as that in moongbeam.
-Bright yellow and green patches appear on young leaves after 12-15 days and continued to appear on new growth.
+The size of the pod was reduced and more frequently, immature and small sized seeds were obtained from such pods.
+On Phaseolus mungo, symptoms were essentially similar to those in moongbean.
+Bright yellow and green patches appear on young leaves after 12-15 days and continue to appear on new growth.
 Singh (1979) observed yellow mosaic, puckering and a reduction in size symptoms of MYMV on bean leaves.
 Early infected plants usually died without forming pods; later infection delayed maturity and reduced yields.
-Previously similar symptoms of the yellow mosaic disease were reported by Nair and Nene, (1973), Gautam (1990), Varma et al. (1992), Varma and Malathi, (2003), Bashir et al. (2006), Qazi et al. (2007), Akhtar et al. (2009), Gazala et al. (2013).
+Previously similar symptoms of the yellow mosaic disease were reported by Nair and Nene, (1973), Gautam (1990), Varma et al. (1992), Varma and Malathi (2003), Bashir et al. (2006), Qazi et al. (2007), Akhtar et al. (2009), and Gazala et al. (2013).

 4. CONCLUSIONS